 Get your copy of Hacking Digital Learning, The 30 Goals Challenge, or Learning to Go.
 Ask me about training your teachers, ShellyTerrell@gmail.com!

+New to The 30 Goals Challenge?
 Each year, teachers worldwide aim to accomplish 1 to 30 goals that transform their teaching.
-Join the movement by accomplishing any goal from any of the cycles then letting us know through a reflection or status update on our Facebook community, Twitter (#30GoalsEdu), or Instagram.com/30goals.
-At our official site, 30Goals.com, find all the goals, participant reflections, badges, and get your copy of The 30 Goals for Teachers workbook.
-We also post new/former goals each year that you can choose to accomplish with several of us.
+Join the movement by accomplishing any goal from any of the cycles then letting us know through a blog reflection or status update on our Facebook community or on Twitter, @30GoalsEdu .
+At our official site, 30Goals.com, find all the goals, participant reflections, badges, and get your copy of The 30 Goals for Teachers: Small Steps to Transform Your Classroom workbook.
 Find all the 2015 goals here!